Director, Exchange and Channel Partners

 Director, Product Management

 Scott Spencer is the Director of Product Management for the DoubleClick Ad Exchange.
-With over thirteen years experience in developing online solutions for buyers and sellers, Scott has built many Google and DoubleClick products.
-Currently, Scott heads up the DoubleClick Ad Exchange — a unique product that enables ad networks and trading desks to bid on display inventory, and helps publishers centrally manage multiple ad networks to generate the highest yield, while protecting their key site and audience assets.
+With over eleven years of experience in developing online solutions for buyers and sellers, Scott has built many Google and DoubleClick products.
+Currently, Scott heads up the DoubleClick Ad Exchange – a unique product that enables ad networks and trading desks to bid on display inventory, and helps publishers centrally manage multiple ad networks to generate the highest yield, while protecting their key site and audience assets.
 Additionally, Scott often represents Google in industry forums and committees.

 Senior Vice President